 1,300 plant species are found in Durmitor National Park, among them many endemic and relic species.
 And this habitat supports animals a vast array of animals like trout, otters, eagles, squirrels, chamois, deer, foxes, wolves and bears.

-Rafting is by far the most fun and exciting way to see the Tara Canyon.
-The water is crystal clear, waterfalls rush down into the river and you can even stand under a waterfall.
+Tara Canyon rafting is by far the most fun and exciting way to see the Tara Canyon.
+We love Tara River rafting and usually go every summer.
+The water is crystal clear, waterfalls rush down into the river and you can even stand under a waterfall!

 Rafting tours start from Šćepan Polje in the north-west tip of Montenegro, on the border with Bosnia and Herzegovina.
 On a tour you usually spend around two to three hours on the river, which includes a stop at a waterfall and for refreshments and swimming.
 But with a water temperature of around 8°C (46°F), it’s usually a quick swim!